-Initially, a forensic engineer or accident reconstructionist will gather all of the facts together such as police reports, photographs of vehicles and the accident scene taken by third parties, witness statements, 911 recordings, autopsy reports and other pertinent information.
+Initially, a forensic engineer or accident reconstructionist will gather all the facts together, such as police reports, photographs of vehicles and the accident scene taken by third parties, witness statements, 911 recordings, autopsy reports and other pertinent information.

-The scene of the accident is investigated in order to find evidence left at the roadway.
-Many times skid marks, yaw marks, fluid stains, vehicle debris, and gouge marks in pavement are left on the roadway and painted / flagged by police officers.
+I investigated the scene of the accident in order to find evidence left on the roadway.
+Many times skid marks, yaw marks, fluid stains, vehicle debris, and gouge marks on pavement are left on the roadway and painted / flagged by police officers.

 Another significant part of the accident scene investigation is determining if the roadway contributed to the cause of the accident.
-The roadway is inspected for safety concerns such as a lack of traffic control devices and signage, lack of roadway maintenance, limited sight distance, lack of roadway maintenance, poor lighting, poor roadway design, poor stormwater drainage and other roadway defects.
+We inspected the roadway for safety concerns such as a lack of traffic control devices and signage, lack of roadway maintenance, limited sight distance, lack of roadway maintenance, poor lighting, poor roadway design, poor stormwater drainage and other roadway defects.

 The accident scene is measured / surveyed to provide a scaled drawing of the roadway evidence.
 This process is called scene mapping.

-Skid marks, yaw marks, fluid stains, vehicle debris, and gouge marks in pavement are often left on the roadway as a result of the accident.
+Skid marks, yaw marks, fluid stains, vehicle debris, and gouge marks on pavement are often left on the roadway because of the accident.

-These pieces of information are put together and used in reconstructing the car accident.
-Other information such as signage, traffic signals, and traffic control devices can also be shown on the drawing.
+We put together and use these pieces of information to reconstruct the car accident.
+Other information, such as signage, traffic signals, and traffic control devices are shown on the drawing.

 Vehicles are inspected and analyzed to determine how vehicles collided, determine vehicle speeds, and check for defects that might have contributed to the accident.

-Crush damage and paint transfer can be used to determine how the vehicles came in contact with one another.
-Furthermore, crush damage can be used to determine the amount of force applied to the vehicle and determine a change in velocity (delta-V).
+Crush damage and paint transfer can determine how the vehicles came into contact with one another.
+Crush damage can determine the amount of force applied to the vehicle and determine a change in velocity (delta-V).

 Most vehicles today have a black box (Event Data Recorder) which records information such as speed, throttle position, braking, seat belt usage prior to and during a crash event.